 Julie Syl Kalungi

 I was going to suggest Honey as a sweetener instead of the artificial powdery type?
 Is it not allowed in Keto?
-And I think its actually doable in the time between doing other things since you have to let the flour mixture to cool down a lil…so you could say watch a quick training or read a book lol!
+And I think it’s actually doable in the time between doing other things since you have to let the flour mixture to cool down a lil…so you could say watch a quick training or read a book lol!

-I am definitely be trying this out, sounds yummy and just my type of sweet 🙂 Thanks Priya!
+I am definitely trying this out, sounds yummy and just my type of sweet 🙂 Thanks Priya!

-Hi any kind of sugar is not allowed on Keto.
+Hi, any kind of sugar is not allowed on Keto.
 Stevia is completely natural and fully safe, you should try it sometimes.

 Indrani

 Great sweet dish.
 I must try this.
-May be we can add dates to make them naturally sweet.
+Maybe we can add dates to make them naturally sweet.

 Dates are not allowed in Keto.
-Otherwise you can add raisins and dates well chopped to the recipe.
+Otherwise, you can add raisins and dates well chopped to the recipe.

 Related Post